mifi/build-electron/README.md

 ## How to use

 Note that this project provides **Node.js code building only** (main, preload) - not renderer code due to there being so many different languages and frameworks for that, and there are already excellent tools for building those.
-For React based Electron apps, I recommend pairing with [Create React App (CRA)](https://github.com/facebook/create-react-app).
+For React based Electron apps, I recommend pairing with [Vite](https://vitejs.dev/) or [Create React App (CRA)](https://github.com/facebook/create-react-app).

 ```bash
 yarn add -D build-electron concurrently wait-on